 What a treat… Today, Ayla and I piggybacked on Claire and Will’s tour to see more of this incredible region.

-Goreme lookout, Monks valley, and Devrent Vadisi
+Goreme lookout, Monks Valley, and Devrent Vadisi

-First up was the Goreme lookout for a view down into Pigeon Valley and all-around breathtaking panoramic vistas.
+First up was the Göreme lookout for a view down into Pigeon Valley and all-around breathtaking panoramic vistas.

 Then we explored Monks Valley, which was full of fun exploration opportunities and featured a precariously positioned rock that won’t be perched so high past next winter.